Unscripted language

 Reddit reveals how buyers talk when they are not responding to a survey prompt.

-Use Reddit to uncover customer pain, objections, alternatives, and decision criteria while buyers are still talking candidly in public.
+Learn how to use Reddit customer discovery to uncover pain points, objections, alternatives, and decision criteria while buyers are still speaking candidly in public.

 Reddit reveals how buyers talk when they are not responding to a survey prompt.